Filing a Wrongful Death Case in Texas

-- Surviving spouse, children, and parents of the deceased–they may file the claim individually or as a group.
+- The surviving spouse, children, and parents of the deceased–may file the claim individually or as a group.

 - If none of the above file a wrongful death claim within ninety days of the death, the deceased person’s representative or Executor of the Deceased’s Estate may file the claim

 - A surviving family member may specifically request that the claim not be filed.